hdtodd/DNT/README.md

 # DNT: Display Neighborhood Temperatures
 ### Display thermometer readings from around your neighborbood

 `DNT.py` is a program that uses the output from `rtl_433` to display temperature and humidity readings from remote thermometers around your neighborhood.
-Those readings are obtained by using `rtl_433` to monitor the Industrial-Scientific-Medical (ISM) radio-frequency band used by remote devices to communicate with their owners' displays.
-Such devices include the Acurite and LaCrosse indoor/outdoor thermometers, for example.  `rtl_433` receives and analyzes those broadcast packets.
+Those readings are obtained by using `rtl_433` to monitor the Industrial-Scientific-Medical (ISM) radio-frequency band used by remote devices to communicate with their owners' base stations.
+Acurite and LaCrosse indoor/outdoor thermometers are examples of such devices.  `rtl_433` receives and analyzes those broadcast packets.
 This program uses the output of `rtl_433` to display the temperature (in Fahrenheit or Celsius) and relative-humidity readings from probes in your neighborhood, across a variety of manufacturers' devices, even if you don't own one of those displays.

 ## Architecture

 This system uses several components, all of which could be hosted on one computer but can also be distributed over several systems:

-* The `DNT.py` program itself, which displays the current readings from a set of neighboring remote probes.  `DNT.py` receives the readings over your local-area network via `mqtt` from a monitoring system.  `DNT.py` can actually run on the monitoring computer itself or on any number of other computers connected to the same local-area network as the monitoring computer.
+* The `DNT` Python program itself, which displays the current readings from a set of neighboring remote probes.  `DNT` receives the readings over your local-area network via MQTT from an `rtl_433` monitoring system.  `DNT` can actually run on the monitoring computer itself or on any number of other computers connected to the same local-area network as the monitoring computer.
 * A monitoring system that:
-	* Has an RTL_SDR dongle attached that receives ISM broadcasts.
+	* Has an RTL_SDR dongle attached, to receive ISM broadcasts.
 In the US, that band is at 433.92MHz, but the devices and software components function across the range of ISM bands used around the world.
-	* Runs the `rtl_433` program to collect and analyze the ISM packets and broadcast the analyzed packets as JSON messages via `mqtt` over your local network.
+	* Runs the `rtl_433` program to collect and analyze the ISM packets and publish the analyzed packets as JSON messages via MQTT over your local network.
-	* Runs an `mqtt` broker to publish the ISM events seen by `rtl_433`.
+	* Runs an MQTT broker to publish the ISM events seen by `rtl_433`.

 The components are standard hardware and software components, easily obtained from online sources and well maintained.
-The only component included here is `DNT.py`: sources for the other components are provided by reference.
+The only component included here is `DNT`: sources for the other components are provided by reference.

 ## Installation

 This system was implemented on Raspberry Pi's running Raspbian, but key components will likely run on any Linux distribution.
-The `DNT.py` program also runs on Apple's Mac OSX system with Python3 installed.
-It should be possible to install the monitoring system on OSX as well since the software components of the monitoring system are available for Mac (not tried -- use `brew` or `port` to install the `mqtt` component).
+The `DNT` program also runs on Apple's Mac OSX system with Python3 installed.
+It should be possible to install the monitoring system on OSX as well since the software components of the monitoring system are available for Mac (not tried -- use `brew` or `port` to install the MQTT component).

 The first step is to clone this distribution into a working area.
 Connect to a download working directory and then `git clone https://github.com/hdtodd/DNT` to download the display-program file and this README.

 ### The Monitoring Computer
 Perform these steps on the computer you intend to use to monitor the ISM-band radio signals.